Anders-H/Sprdef2/Sprdef2/README.md

 ## Version history

 1.2: Free hand editing, better sprite preview options and fixed an export bug.
+Use right mouse button to delete a pixel.

 1.1: New keyboard shortcuts, and added animation view.